website-templates/jekyll-inclusion/README.md

 * Helper tasks:
     - `grunt bower-dev` - copies bower dependencies in right folders
 * Site dev tasks:
-    - `grunt init` - compiles source files, generates site with jekyll, but only once.
+    - `grunt regen` - compiles source files, generates site with jekyll, but only once.
 Doesn't watch for changes.
-Useful for the first time project initialization to avoid broken path errors.
+Useful for the first time project initialization to avoid broken path errors or for forced project regeneration.
     - `grunt` - default task for development, compiles source files, generates site with jekyll, watches for changes.
 Note that this task watches and processes only changed files, thanks to `newer` option
     - `grunt build` - minifies assets and generates site with jekyll, also processes and mififies generated markup
 * Jekyll tasks: